🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 The buildup of pressure inside the sealed jar aids in the separation of terpenes from the cannabinoid-rich oil.
 Over the course of several hours it’s common to see the rosin change consistency several times.
 Try whipping it with a dab tool every hour or so.
 We’ve seen some nice jammy-like consistency with our hash rosin when following this method.

-Temperatures above 135 degrees for curing rosin can be achieved with an oven, and is primarily reserved for hash rosin with the goal of creating diamonds and jams.
+Temperatures in the range of 135 degrees for curing rosin can be achieved with an oven, and is primarily reserved for hash rosin with the goal of creating diamonds and jams.

 A few things to keep in mind when you’re deciding to cold cure or warm cure your rosin:

 - Cold curing is generally a good choice for flower rosin

 - Hash rosin responds better to warm cures and can give you jams or diamonds in sauce consistency